GregoireLamb/heuritic_optimization_sPlex/README.md

 pip install -r requirements.txt
 ```

-The main scrips are ``main.py`` and ``benchmarking.py``.
+The main scripts are ``main.py`` and ``benchmarking.py``.
 The first one is used to run the algorithms on a single instance,
-while the second one is used to run the algorithms on a set of instances and writes the results to a csv file.
+while the second one is used to run the algorithms on a set of instances and writes the results to a CSV file.

 The ``documentation`` folder contains the documentation of the code.
 The ``instances`` folder contains the assignment
 description and problem information.
 The ``instances`` folder contains the instances of the problem.
 There are test,